balthazar-s/Bezier-Curves/README.md

 <img src="readme_assets/boids_example.gif" width="700" height="700" />

 Additionally, a gradient was included based on the concentration of boids within a certain area.
 Blue is the least dense, then yellow is medium density, with red only appearing in cases of extreme density,

+Disclaimer: may be significantly laggy on some systems due to cpu limitations.